 GERMANY DOMINATES central Europe, financially, demographically, and linguistically.
 The horrors of World War II and Nazism are now well in the past.
-Even the fall of the Berlin Wall and the end of Eastern European communism happened more than a generation ago.
+Even the fall of the Berlin Wall and the end of Eastern European Communism happened more than a generation ago.
 Anyone under 30 was born into a united Germany.

 Berlin, in the very east, is the political capital.
 Frankfurt, in the very west, is the financial capital.
-Industry is centered around the Ruhr region north of Frankfurt, an unattractive multi-city megaopolis.
-Prosperous Stuttgart is the automotive center, home of Mercedes-Benz and Porsche (though BMW is in Bavaria).
+Industry is centered around the Ruhr region north of Frankfurt, an unattractive multi-city megalopolis.
+Prosperous Stuttgart is the automotive hub, home of Mercedes-Benz and Porsche (though BMW is in Bavaria).

 Munich in the south is the capital of Bavaria, which is almost a separate country in its own right (and once was).
 There is the cosmopolitan port city of Hamburg in the North and many other large cities, like Düsseldorf and Leipzig and Cologne.